So you’re working your tail off as an entrepreneurial side-hustler and putting some serious blood, sweat, and tears into your projects.

 Step #6: Decide on a membership price

-As we mentioned, your membership community site gives your mastermind group a virtual home, and it pulls all your various elements together, making your group appear even more valuable and beneficial.
+As we mentioned, your website gives your mastermind group a virtual home, and it pulls all your various elements together, making your group appear even more valuable and beneficial.

 This contributes to your members’ perceived value of your mastermind group, and hence, their customer loyalty.